artwang31/COVID-19-Organization-Engagement-Pulse-Survey/README.md

 # COVID-19-Organization-Engagement-Pulse-Survey

+** Personal and/or unique identifiers have been removed from all data **

+Goal and Purpose:

 The purpose of this survey and analysis was to provide senior leadership a granular understanding of staff sentiment regarding the organization's preparation and response to the COVID-19 pandemic.
 As the lead data analyst for this project, I had to decide how we wanted to engage our staff, what variables we would consider, and finally how we presented our data.

+Methodology:

 My methodology was as follows: